 Use a blending stump if smooth gradients are your thing, or create different values using mark making techniques like hatching or crosshatching.
 I usually like using a mix of both.
 Check out my Guide to Shading Techniques: Hatching, Cross-Hatching, Scribbling and Others to learn and practice different ways of creating values.
 Free practice PDFs included!

-To finish up, there is a time and a place for drawing/painting from direct observation AND for drawing/painting using photographic references.
+To finish up, there is a time and a place for drawing/painting from direct observation and for drawing/painting using photographic references.
 Neither method is wrong or right.
 What is important is that the artist makes time to explore both on a continuous basis.
-Remember to continue challenging yourself and exploring as much as possible!

 Do you enjoy drawing or painting from direct observation?
 Approximately how much of your art is created by using photographic references and how much is created through life drawing/painting?
 Do you wish you could do it more frequently?
 I'd LOVE to hear from you!
 Let's discuss in the comments section below!

 is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites